The Ultimate Guide To Hi-Hats

 Since you know to add your hi-hat pattern to the hook of your beat, we can also take it away during our verses.
 In your beat, you need to add verses and gaps to give the song chances to build energy back up.
 Usually, this is the job of the verses in between the hooks.
 Take away some drum patterns, including the hi-hats, so you can bring them back in for the next hook and keep the energy flowing.

-Hi Hat Rolls
+HOW TO MAKE Hi Hat Rolls

 While creating a hi-hat pattern, using rolls is one of the most common ways producers spice up their tracks.
 There are many different types of hi-hat rolls and techniques when adding them.
 We’re going to talk about some of the most popular hi-hat roll methods producers are using in 2023.